 Should You Buy a Hammer Drill?

+A specialty type of drill you may want to consider is the hammer drill.
 A hammer drill combines rotational bursts with front-to-back movement (the hammering action) to bore into difficult masonry that presents an obstacle for ordinary drills.

 If an impact driver has less utility than a drill, then a hammer drill has less utility than either of those two tools—at least for most homeowners.
 Purchase a hammer drill only if you anticipate doing a lot of drilling into masonry.
 Otherwise, consider renting or buying one.